gaultier/blog/how_should_your_mutex_be_named.md

 *Yes, in this particular case an atomic would be used instead of a mutex but that's just to illustrate.*

 But I paused for a second: What should the mutex be named?
 I usually use the `xxxMtx` convention.

 To avoid a sterile 'you vs me' debate, I thought: What do other people do?
 What naming convention does the Go project use, if any?

 And more generally, what is the best way to find out what naming conventions are used in a project?
 Since I just started a new job, it's a prevalent question which will come again and again.
 Thus, I need a good tool to find the answers quickly.

+## Structural search

-I use `ripgrep` and `ag` all the time (probably at least once a minute), and they can do that, kind of, since they operate on raw text.
+I use `ripgrep`, `ag` and `awk` all the time when developing (probably at least once a minute), and they can do that, kind of, since they operate on raw text.
 What I often actually need to do is *search the code structurally*, meaning search the Abstract Syntax Tree (AST).
 And the good news, there are tools nowadays than can do that!
+I never took the time to learn one, so I felt this is the occasion.

 Enter [ast-grep](https://github.com/ast-grep/ast-grep).
 Suprisingly, the main way to search with it is to write a rule file in YAML.
 A command line search also exists but seems much more limited.
-Let's search for structure fields whose type is a mutex:
+Let's search for structure fields that are a mutex:

 ```yaml
 id: find-mtx-fields